ApayRus/EngEasy-content/pages/lessons/16-opposites/en.md

 The strong father has a dry cup.
 The weak child has a wet glass.
 I am in a high mountain.
-You are at a low table.
+You have a low table.

-He is with a wide river.
+He sees a wide river.
-She is with a narrow box.
+She has a narrow box.
 We are in an empty house.
-They are with a heavy bag.
+They have a heavy bag.
-I am with a light pen.
+I have a light pen.
 You are in a clean car.
 He is in a dirty park.
-She is with a dry cup.
+She has a dry cup.
-We are at a hard chair.
+We have a hard chair.
-They are in a soft bag.
+They have a soft bag.